-NOTICE OF HEARING TO IMPOSE AND PROVIDE FOR COLLECTION OF EMS TAX ASSESSMENT
+NOTICE OF HEARING TO IMPOSE AND PROVIDE FOR COLLECTION OF FIRE PROTECTION SPECIAL ASSESSMENTS

-Notice is hereby given that the Board of County Commissioners of DeSoto County, Florida will conduct a public hearing to consider the continued imposition of an annual emergency medical services tax assessment for the provision of emergency medical services within the unincorporated area of DeSoto County pursuant to section 125.271, Florida Statutes, and to collect said tax assessment on the same bill as ad valorem taxes.
+Notice is hereby given that the Board of County Commissioners of DeSoto County, Florida will conduct a public hearing to consider the continued imposition of annual fire protection special assessments for the provision of fire protection services within the boundaries of the DeSoto County Municipal Service Benefit Unit for Fire Protection Services, which includes all of the unincorporated area of the County, and to collect said assessments on the same bill as ad valorem taxes.

-The hearing will be held at 6:30 p.m. on September 8, 2025, in the County Commission Chambers, 201 E Oak Street, First Floor, Arcadia, Florida, for the purpose of receiving public comment on the proposed tax assessments.
-All affected property owners have a right to appear at the hearing and to file written objections with the County Commission within 20 days of this notice.
+The hearing will be held at 6:30 p.m. on September 8, 2025, in the County Commission Chambers, 201 E Oak Street, First Floor, Arcadia, Florida, for the purpose of receiving public comment on the proposed assessments.
+All affected property owners have a right to appear at the hearing and to file written objections with the County within 20 days of this notice.
 If a person decides to appeal any decision made by the County Commission with respect to any matter considered at the hearing, such person will need a record of the proceedings and may need to ensure that a verbatim record is made, including the testimony and evidence upon which the appeal is to be made.
 In accordance with the Americans with Disabilities Act, persons needing a special accommodation or an interpreter to participate in this proceeding should contact the County at (863) 993-4800, at least two (2) business days prior to the date of the hearing.
 Hearing impaired persons can access the foregoing telephone number by contacting the Florida Relay Service at 1-800-955-8770 (Voice) or 1-800-955-8771 (TDD).

-The tax for each parcel of property will be based upon each parcel's classification and the total number of billing units attributed to that parcel.
-The following tables reflect the proposed EMS Tax Assessment rates to be levied for the Fiscal Year beginning October 1, 2025, and the maximum rates that may be levied in future fiscal years.
+The assessment for each parcel of property will be based upon each parcel's classification and the total number of billing units attributed to that parcel.
+The following tables reflect the proposed Fire Protection Assessment rates to be levied for the Fiscal Year beginning October 1, 2025, and the maximum rates that may be levied in future fiscal years.